-There have been so many memorable Oscars gowns over the last two decades, but to get the definitive list, we called in the experts: The Fug Girls.
-Writers Heather Cocks and Jessica Morgan are the brains behind the beloved style website GoFugYourself, a go-to destination for smart, funny, and often snarky commentary on celebrity fashion since 2004.
+There have been so many memorable Oscars gowns over the last two decades, but for a definitive list of the best, we called in the experts: The Fug Girls.
+Writers Heather Cocks and Jessica Morgan are the brains behind the beloved style website GoFugYourself, a go-to destination for smart, funny and often snarky commentary on celebrity fashion since 2004.
 Here, they share their picks for the top 20 Oscar dresses of the last 20 years.

-Almost exactly 20 years ago, Nicole Kidman delivered a knockout punch at the Academy Awards by wearing a heart-stopping chartreuse Dior; on Sunday, she will step onto that same red carpet as one of the consistently biggest and boldest dressers in a styling game her gown helped change forever.
+Almost exactly 20 years ago, Nicole Kidman delivered a knockout punch at the Academy Awards by wearing a heart-stopping chartreuse Dior; on Feb.
+23, she will step onto that same red carpet as one of the consistently biggest and boldest dressers in a styling game her gown helped change forever.
 Will Kidman come fashion full-circle with a nod to the dress that put her on the map?
-That question is just one of a zillion reasons we’re spending Sunday’s Oscars glued to the fashion parade, awash in snacks and bubbly (as brand ambassadors, Piper-Heidsieck gets our nod!).
+That question is just one of a zillion reasons we’re spending the Oscars glued to the fashion parade, awash in snacks and bubbly.

-To whet your palate, we culled a list of our 19 favorite Oscar gowns since Kidman’s showstopper.
-Some you may have forgotten, some may be burned into your brains, and — spoiler alert — some might involve water fowl.
+To whet your palette, we culled a list of our 19 favorite Oscar gowns since Kidman’s showstopper.
+Some you may have forgotten, some may be burned into your brains and — spoiler alert — some may involve waterfowl.

-If you told us to close our eyes and imagine Nicole Kidman, two images would come to mind: a glorious mane of red curly hair, and this photo.
-The dress was from John Galliano’s first Dior collection, and at the time, it felt wildly unusual for Hollywood’s Night of Nights.
+If you told us to close our eyes and imagine Nicole Kidman, two images would come to mind: a glorious mane of red curly hair and this photo.
+The dress was from John Galliano’s first Dior collection and, at the time, it felt wildly unusual for Hollywood’s big night.
 Even Tom Cruise is looking at her like he can hardly believe it, and he rode over in the limo with her.

-La Stone stunned everyone with this easy, breezy approach to what Duchess Kate watchers now call “high fashion meets High Street," with her unexpected combo of a button-down Gap dress shirt and a Vera Wang skirt.
-Sure, the red carpet was less styled in the late ‘90s than it is these days, but most A-listers still weren’t giving shout-outs to a mall chain, either.
+Sharon Stone stunned everyone with this easy, breezy approach to what royal watchers now call “high fashion meets High Street" with her unexpected combo of a button-down Gap dress shirt and a Vera Wang skirt.
+Sure, the red carpet was less styled in the late ‘90s than it is these days, but most A-listers weren’t giving shoutouts to a mall chain, either.

-Best of all, Sharon made us all feel better about those identical Gap staples hanging in our own closets (which may then have spawned a whole generation of hoarders, but hoarding is underrated anyway).
-You truly do never know when those khakis will come back again!
-Case in point: Gap is selling them online again right now — maybe someone can wear those this year!
+Best of all, Stone made us all feel better about those identical Gap staples hanging in our own closets (which may then have spawned a whole generation of hoarders, but hoarding is underrated anyway).

 In the pantheon of crazy red carpet outfits, Bjork showing up at the Academy Awards wearing a bird has to rank among the absolute craziest.
 While this look is not wholly off-brand for Bjork as a human, it’s definitely, shall we say, unusual for the Oscars, where people don’t generally engage in interspecies cosplay.